gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 ---

 **Q:** Is there any specific place for documented or known issues with the react component lifecycle/prerendering in v2?
-I have a website that renders images correctly using gatsby build and serve, but when deployed to a CDN it seems my component never starts its animation and images are stuck with 0 opacity. (no asset optimization or configured prerendering selected on the CDN) — Tyler Churchill
+I have a website that renders images correctly using `gatsby build` and `serve`, but when deployed to a CDN it seems my component never starts its animation and images are stuck with 0 opacity. (no asset optimization or configured prerendering selected on the CDN) — Tyler Churchill

 **A:** Yes, [this is GitHub issues](https://github.com/gatsbyjs/gatsby/issues) which you should definitely file an issue for so we can investigate your issue in depth.